Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Hyundai dealership financing and leasing

-If speed is your main concern, then you might want to finance directly through Hyundai Motor Financing.
+If speed is your main concern, then you might want to finance directly through Hyundai Motor Finance.
 Authorized Hyundai dealers often offer special deals depending on where you live and the model you’re interested in buying.
 In the past, offers included 0% financing for five years on a 2018 Accent and $3,000 cash back on a 2018 Elantra.*

-You also have the option to lease a new car through Hyundai Motor Financing.
+You also have the option to lease a new car through Hyundai Motor Finance.
 With leasing, you drive the car for a certain number of years and miles.
 At the end of your term, you either return your car or buy out the lease.
 Past offers included leasing a 2018 Tucson for three years for only $199 a month after a $1,899 down payment.*

 Your local dealership may also have its own special promotions.
 The rates and terms you qualify for will depend on your creditworthiness and personal financial situation.